t-sagara/PortableTab/docs/overview.rst

   making the file format portable.
 - Since *PortableTab* uses mmap for file access, it does not consume much memory even when handling large tables.
+- Indexes on strings can be created using Marisa-trie.
+  This index also uses mmap to save memory.

 Limitations
 -----------